 The stimulus set consisted of schematic scene miniatures from two categories (kitchens and living rooms).
 We constructed a typical and an atypical version for each scene.
-Typically structured versions were constructed by superimposing a set of isolated and colored real-world objects on top of a black perspective grid in a way that resembles the typical arrangement of the objects in a typical kitchen or living room (Fig. 1a).
+The typically structured versions were constructed by superimposing a set of isolated and colored real-world objects on top of a black perspective grid in a way that resembles the typical arrangement of the objects in a typical kitchen or living room (Fig. 1a).
 Each scene consisted of 10 to 20 individual objects (i.e., 11 different object numerosities).
 For each numerosity, we constructed two exemplars per category, yielding a total of 22 unique typically structured scenes per category (44 in total).
-Atypically structured versions were generated by shuffling the objects around in space (Fig. 1a).
+The atypically structured versions were generated by shuffling the objects around in space (Fig. 1a).
 This shuffling was done manually by the authors while approximately controlling for the eccentricity and overlap of objects.
-This yielded a total of 22 unique atypically structured scenes per category (44 in total).
+The percentage of colored pixels in both the kitchens and living rooms only differed very slightly between typically and atypically structured scenes (kitchens: 19.7% versus 19.9%; living rooms: 26.7% versus 27.5%), indicating that we did not introduce substantial image-based confounds.
+The stimulus set in total consisted of 22 unique atypically structured scenes per category (44 in total).

-Paradigm - Experiment 1
+Paradigm-Experiment 1

-The experiments were coded in Psychtoolbox for Matlab (Brainard, 1997).
+The experiments were coded in Psychtoolbox for MATLAB (Brainard, 1997).
 During each experimental trial, participants viewed a pair of scenes, with one scene on each the left and right sides of the screen.
-The scenes were presented for 1.25s.
-Each scene subtended approximately 17×13 degrees visual angle, with scenes presented approximately 5 degrees away from the center of the screen.
-Participants were tasked with judging which of the scenes had more objects in them by pressing the "n" or "m"

-keys on the keyboard corresponding to the left and right stimulus respectively (Fig. 1b).
-Responses were recorded during a response prompt appearing after the scene display and participants were asked to respond as accurately as possible.
-Trials were separated by a 500ms inter-trial interval.
+The scenes were presented for 1.25 s.
+Each scene subtended approximately $17^{\circ} \times 13^{\circ}$ visual angle, with scenes presented approximately 5° away from the center of the screen.
+Participants were tasked with judging which of the scenes had more objects in them by pressing the "n" or "m" keys on the keyboard corresponding to the left and right stimulus, respectively (Fig. 1c).
+Responses were recorded during a response prompt appearing after the scene display, and participants were asked to respond as accurately as possible.
+Trials were separated by a 500-ms intertrial interval.